plotly/plotly.github.io/_posts/statistical/2016-09-23-how-to-create-a-2d-histogram-heatmap.md

  - title: Add Your Data to Chart Studio
    sub-steps:
-    - copy: "Head to Chart Studio’s [Chart Studio](https://plot.ly/create/) and add your data.
+    - copy: "Head to [Chart Studio](https://plot.ly/create/) and add your data.
 You have the option of typing directly in the grid, uploading your file, or entering a URL of an online dataset.
 Chart Studio accepts .xls, .xlsx, or .csv files.
 For more information on how to enter your data, see [this](https://help.plot.ly/add-data-to-the-plotly-grid/) tutorial."

  - title: Create a Chart
    sub-steps: